Hyundai Ioniq Electric interior, dashboard & comfort

 - 2Range, battery & chargingThe facelifted 2019 Hyundai Ioniq Electric has a larger battery, giving it a longer driving range than before

-- 5Interior & comfort - currently readingThe new 10.25-inch touchscreen found in the latest Hyundai Ioniq Electric is one of the best we've used
+- 5Interior, dashboard & comfort - currently readingThe new 10.25-inch touchscreen found in the latest Hyundai Ioniq Electric is one of the best we've used